TheTechRobo/python-shell/README.md

 If you go into the _shell.py, it's complex.
 So, that's why I added comments.
 Any words after a hashtag, e.g. print("This ain't MS-DOS") #output This ain't MS-DOS In that case, #output This ain't MS-DOS would be the comment, but print("This ain't MS-DOS") is a command.

+# Happy 4th of July for all you Americans!
+# Happy Canada Day for all proud Canadians!
+(Like me)